Make-School-Courses/MOB-2.3-Concurrency-Parallelism-in-iOS/Lessons/02-GCD-Threads-&-Queues/Readme.md

 GCD abstracts the notion of threads, and exposes __*dispatch queues*__ to handle __*work items*__ (*work items* are blocks <sup>2</sup> of code that you want to execute).
 These tasks are assigned (dispatched) to a dispatch queue, which processes them in a __*First-In-First-Out (FIFO)*__ order.

+Allowing the `libdispatch` library and the operating system to manage threads means developers have much fewer lines of code to write and less to debug; and the library can optimize thread management behind the scenes much more efficiently than a developer.

 > <sup>2</sup> Note: Apple's documentation sometimes refers to a `block` in lieu of a `closure` because `block` was the name used in Objective-C. In the context of concurrency in iOS, you can consider `block` and `closure` interchangeable> [action]

 *Sources include:* </br>